cfe-lab/Kive/cluster-setup/README.md

 psql -f [dumped file from the old system] postgres
 ```

-(In the `psql` command, we specified the database `postgres`.
+Note that in the `psql` command, we specified the database `postgres`.
 This will actually
-be ignored but should still be specified or else `psql` will complain.)
+be ignored but should still be specified or else `psql` will complain.

 At this point, the database will have been restored to the old settings.
 If you didn't
 use it before in your Ansible configuration (i.e. in `group_vars/all.yaml`), you should
-now specify the PostgreSQL password preserved from the old system in
+now either specify the PostgreSQL passwords preserved from the old system in
-`/etc/kive/kive_apache.conf`.
+`/etc/kive/kive_apache.conf` and the `barman` user's `.pgpass`, or reset the passwords
+using `psql` to the ones you used in your Ansible settings.

 [cloud-init/head]: ./cloud-init/head
 [cloud-init/worker]: ./cloud-init/worker